Textualize/textual/docs/blog/posts/textual-plotext.md

 the resulting code looks very similar to that in the Plotext documentation.
-The core difference is that, where you'd normally import the `plotext` module `as plt` and then call functions via `plt`, you instead use the `plt` properly made available by the widget.
+The core difference is that, where you'd normally import the `plotext` module `as plt` and then call functions via `plt`, you instead use the `plt` property made available by the widget.

 You don't even need to call the `build` or `show` functions as `textual-plotext` takes care of this for you.
 You can see this in action in